 According to early Muslim historians, Bahira, a monk living near the church, met Prophet Muhammad when he was a boy; Muhammad was travelling with his uncle, a merchant; the monk told the uncle that Muhammad was the prophet mentioned in the original gospels.

-The fašade of the basilica retains a Roman inscription which was first reported in 1822 by Johann Ludwig Burckhardt, a Swiss traveller
+The fašade of the basilica retains a Roman inscription which was first reported in 1812 by J. L. Burckhardt, a Swiss traveller

 and orientalist; he discovered the ancient city of Petra, which before Bosra was the capital of Nabatene, a small independent kingdom, which eventually became the Roman Province of Arabia.